What is the Personal Librarian program?

 Do you drive to school or take MARTA?
 Drive, although I did take MARTA for a couple of years.
 Driving is easier in the rain.

 What do you splurge on?
-I don't really "splurge" that much, but if I do it's on random stuff when I'm on vacation or at Dragon Con.
-Or video games.
+I don't really "splurge" that much at all, but I do have a video game weakness, particularly for Zelda-related things.

 Best place to get lunch near the law school?
 Aviva By Kameel in the Mall at Peachtree Center.
 The falafel (and service) is excellent.

 What do you do?
 In the library, I am the Associate Director for Public Services, and that means that I work to make sure that the library is doing what it needs to do to fulfill the needs of our patrons--faculty, students, and citizens.